PennyLaneAI/pennylane/doc/introduction/optimizers.rst

 ^^^^^^^^^^^^^^^

 When using the standard NumPy interface, PennyLane offers some built-in optimizers.
-Some of these are specific to quantum optimization, such as the :mod:`~.QNGOptimizer`, :mod:`~.RotosolveOptimizer`, :mod:`~.RotoselectOptimizer`, and :mod:`~.ShotAdaptiveOptimizer`.
+Some of these are specific to quantum optimization, such as the :mod:`~.QNGOptimizer`, :mod:`~.LieGradientOptimizer` :mod:`~.RotosolveOptimizer`, :mod:`~.RotoselectOptimizer`, and :mod:`~.ShotAdaptiveOptimizer`.

 :html:`<div class="summary-table">`